damemay/cdlv/README.md

   [scene count] [images width] [images height] [framerate for animations] [font .ttf path] [font size]
   ```
 - Each scene **must** be declared with tag: `!scene`
 - Right below it should be one of the tags defining scene type:
   - `!bg` - static backgrounds scene,
   - `!anim` - animated loop scene,
   - `!anim_once` - single loop animation scene.
     - Each consequent line below the tag is path to a single image/frame in .jpg/.png
-  - `!script` tag declares that each consequent line below is a text to display:
+- `!script` tag declares that each consequent line below is a text to be parsed:
   - blank lines are not parsed,
-    - lines starting with `@` are prompts to change image. `@` should be followed by image index.
+  - lines starting with `@` are prompts to call a function.
+Currently there are three:
+    - `@image [index]` changes background image in static scenes;
+    - `@goto [index]` jump to scene of index;
+    - `@choice` starts parsing each consequent line as a option to be chosen by the player;
+    - `@end` ends parsing lines as choices and displays them on screen.
-- All indexes start from 0.
+- **All indexes start from 0.**
 - Default scene image starts from the 0 index, so there's no need to set it at the start of script.
 - Paths can be either full or relative from the executable file.
-- Images width/height that is smaller than window width/height will be scaled to match window.
+- Images that are smaller than declared size are scaled to match it.

 </details>

 <details>

-  <summary><b>Sample script and main.c</b></summary>
+  <summary><b>Example script and main.c</b></summary>

-##### sample.adv
+##### example.adv
 ```
 2 640 480 3 res/esteban.ttf 32